 The first question people typically ask about our company is: “What makes you different?”

 Our response is Hospice Home Care Brand Values; it’s how we will meet, greet and treat all those we serve.
 It is the heart and caring of our team.
-“It is how we engage together to deliver and share our mission to all who need us.” - Cathy Newhouse RN, BSN, MA, CEO
+“It is how we engage together to deliver and share our mission to all who need us.” - Cathy Carollo, RN, BSN, MA, CEO

 With every person we encounter each day, our team demonstrates how we Care by taking time to Connect with patients and their families.
 We Ask questions to better understand the unique needs of each person and Affirm by thanking them for allowing us to care.